Bella Angara

-Bellaflor "Bella" Javier Angara-Castillo (born September 14, 1939), simply known as Bella Angara, is a former member of the Philippine House of Representatives representing the lone district of Aurora.
+Bellaflor Javier Angara-Castillo (born September 14, 1939), simply known as Bella Angara, is a former member of the Philippine House of Representatives representing the lone district of Aurora.
 She previously served three consecutive terms as governor of Aurora province from 2004 to 2013.
 She was the third female governor of Aurora province.
 Prior to being governor, she served three consecutive terms as representative of the lone district of Aurora from 1995 to 2004.
 She was the first and so far the only woman in the history of the Philippine Congress to become House majority floor leader.

 Personal life

 Bella is the third youngest child among the 10 children of the district’s first elected governor, Dr. Juan C. Angara of Baler, Tayabas (now Aurora) and nurse Juana Javier of Marikina.
 She is also the younger sister of former Philippine Senator Edgardo J. Angara and former Baler Mayor Arturo "Arthur" J. Angara.
 She is the aunt of incumbent Philippine Senator Juan Edgardo "Sonny" M. Angara, incumbent Aurora Congressman Rommel Rico T. Angara, and former Baler Vice Mayor Karen G. Angara-Ularan.
 She married Atty.
 Gregorio R. Castillo, first placer in the 1957 Philippine Bar Examination and is one of the founding partners of Castillo, Laman, Tan, Panteleon and San Jose Law Firm.
 Out of their marriage were born four children, namely Joseph Gregson, married to Judith Liwag, Joy Arabelle, married to Fernandino Fontanilla, Jerome Patrick, and Jo Elinore, married to Steve Theodoropoulos.
 She also has 9 grandchildren, namely, Angelo, Antonio, Andrea Remedios, Sophia Isabel, Constantino, Augusto Miguel, Alexa Kathryn, Jose Gregorio, and Fernando Miguel.